Blog 8: Pro Canvas Art Steps

 That is probably the most important question you could ask.

 You do not have to go fast … and if you get confused (or totally astounded by the beauty of a product) … just take your time and play around with all the options you find.
-You are NOT going to break anything … so, play all you want to … because can always start over!

-B. Shape: (Natural; Vertical; Horizontal; Square) See notes below.
+- Shape (Natural; Vertical; Horizontal; Square)

 - 5” Stretcher Bars (Mirrored Sides)

-- 1.5″ Stretcher Bars (Black Sides)
+- 5” Stretcher Bars (Black Sides)

 - 5” Stretcher Bars (White Sides)

 - 5/8” Stretcher Bars (White Sides)